videojs/video.js/docs/guides/webpack.md

 # Using Webpack with Video.js

 video.js, and the playback technologies such as videojs-contrib-hls all work in a Webpack based build environment.
 Here are several configuration changes specific to Webpack that will get you up and running.
-The following guide was written and tested for videojs v15.9.1 and videojs-contrib-hls v5.4.0

-### Video.js CSS:
+## Video.js CSS:
 To add the CSS that the player requires, simply add `require('!style-loader!css-loader!video.js/dist/video-js.css')` to the file where the player is also included or initialized.

-### Handling .eot files in Webpack
+## Handling .eot files in Webpack
 In addition to this, you may run into a problem where Webpack does not know how to load .eot files required for IE8 support by default.
 This can be solved by installing the file-loader and url-loader packages.
 Install them by running:
 `npm install --save-dev file-loader url-loader`